lodaogos/uber-data-engineering-project/README.md

 I created a VM instance using the google cloud compute engine.
 In the VM i installed python and then followed the documentation on [mage.ai](https://github.com/mage-ai/mage-ai?tab=readme-ov-file#%EF%B8%8F-quick-start) to run mage.ai on the instance.
 I also configured the VM in a way so that i can access it from the browser.

 ```
-# Command to run the VM and download install mage.ai
+# Command to run the VM and install mage.ai

 # Install the dependecies
 sudo apt-get update